jared-richard-clarke/frost-library/README.md

 2. Restrict lookahead, **LL(1)**, for `(or-else px py)`.
 If `px` fails after consuming input, `py` should fail without consuming any input.
 Some grammars, however, require arbitrary lookahead.
 Lookahead should be allowed if required explicitly.

+> Naive implementations of backtracking parser combinators suffer from a space leak.
+> The problem originates in the definition of the `choice` combinator.
+It either
+> always tries its second alternative (because it tries to find all possible parses),
+> or whenever the first alternative fails (because it requires arbitrary lookahead).
+> As a result, the parser `p <|> q` holds on to its input until `p` returns, since it
+> needs the original input to run parser `q` when `p` has failed.
+The space leak leads
+> quickly to either a stack/heap overflow or reduction in speed on larger inputs.
+>
+> — *Parsec: Direct Style Monadic Parser Combinators For The Real World*
+>   by Daan Leijen and Erik Meijer

 3. Parameterize input.
 Allow for inputs other than strings.

 ## Side Note: `apply` or `<*>`